openmrs/openmrs-contrib-rest-api-docs/source/includes/info.md

 * If you are new to OpenMRS checkout the [Getting Started as a Developer Guide](https://wiki.openmrs.org/display/docs/Getting+Started+as+a+Developer) from OpenMRS.

+* For getting a detailed technical API documentation for the REST Module, checkout this wiki [here](https://wiki.openmrs.org/display/docs/REST+Web+Services+API+For+Clients)

 ## Current version

 * By default, all requests to `/openmrs/ws/rest` receive the v1 version of the REST API.